wuvt/wuvt-site/README.md

 You can now access the site at http://localhost:9090/

 ### Development Environment Setup (non-Docker)
-First, install redis and supervisord.
+First, install redis.
 For example, on Debian or Ubuntu:

 ```
-apt-get install redis supervisor
+apt-get install redis
 ```

 You'll also want to get uWSGI.
 You need at least version 2.0.9.
 For example: